-- what things are worth working for (purposes) - what things are worth believing (values) - those ideas that are acceptable (based on values) - those things considered beautiful, pleasurable, fun, tragic, and/or comic (aesthetics) - those things that are worth enforcing (rules and laws).
+- those ideas that are acceptable (based on values) - those things considered beautiful, pleasurable, fun, tragic, and/or comic (aesthetics) - those things that are worth enforcing (rules and laws).

 Through social studies and social sciences curricula, students investigate the worldviews of various societies and cultures in their achievement of the K-12 goals and grade specific outcomes.